By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Toast the mustard seeds in a dry skillet over medium heat for 1-2 minutes until they start to pop, releasing a rich aroma.
-Transfer immediately to avoid burning.
+1) Toast 1 teaspoon mustard seeds in a dry skillet over medium heat for 1–2 minutes until they pop; transfer to a small bowl immediately.
+Toasting releases essential oils and improves aroma.

-2. Sauté onion, chili, and ginger: In a medium saucepan, heat 1 tablespoon of water over medium heat.
-Add the chopped onion, chili, and grated ginger.
-Cook, stirring occasionally, until soft and fragrant, about 5 minutes.
+2) In a medium saucepan, heat 1 tablespoon water and add the chopped onion, minced chili, and grated ginger.
+Sauté for about 4–6 minutes until softened and fragrant.

-3. Add diced mango, brown sugar, apple cider vinegar, salt, and cumin: Stir to combine, then bring to a gentle simmer.
-Reduce the heat to low and let the mixture cook uncovered for 20-25 minutes, stirring occasionally to prevent sticking.
+3) Add diced mango, brown sugar, apple cider vinegar, salt, and cumin.
+Stir to combine and bring to a gentle simmer.
+Reduce heat and simmer uncovered for 20–25 minutes, stirring occasionally to prevent sticking and to monitor texture.

 Tips for Success